pagopa/interop-signalhub-core/README.md

 ### Run a single service in watch mode

 If you need to run only one service, maybe run every service is not necessary.
-For instance, if you want to run only push-service you need elasticMQ and Posgtres containers only.
+For instance, if you want to run only "push-service" you need elasticMQ and Posgtres containers only.

 If you choose to use docker you can run (**NB**: you need to be inside /docker folder):